Goldman must pay two brokers $7.6 mln for wrongful termination -panel

 “We are proud of our programs for attracting and retaining veterans and we vigorously dispute the plaintiffs’ legal counsel calling our treatment of veterans into question,” the Goldman spokeswoman said.

 The FINRA arbitrators, as is typical, did not explain the reasons for their decisions.
-(Additional reporting by Lauren Tara LaCapra)
+(Reporting by Suzanne Barlyn; Additional reporting by Lauren Tara LaCapra)